Prepare for Total Knee Replacement Surgery

 When you are preparing for total knee replacement certain things will be very helpful in ensuring that you recover more readily and more fully.

-- 1If you have no real problems with stomach issues or allergies to prevent it, then taking NSAID's, or non steroidal anti-inflammatory medications, such as ibuprofen or aspirin as your doctor directs may help.Remaining as active as you can, even if the activity causes some pain is going to benefit you greatly in the long run.
+- 1Remaining as active as you can, even if the activity causes some pain is going to benefit you greatly in the long run.
 There is no reason to believe that continuing activity causes any further deterioration of the knee than has already taken place, and the activity is important for your overall physical and mental well being.
 Continued activity also helps you to remain fit for the surgery and keeps the muscles strong that you will need for your recuperation.
-Taking pain medications prior to exercise as needed will also assist you in tolerating the pain that the exercise causes to a greater degree.Advertisement
+Taking pain medications prior to exercise as needed will also assist you in tolerating the pain that the exercise causes to a greater degree.If you have no real problems with stomach issues or allergies to prevent it, then taking NSAID's, or non steroidal anti-inflammatory medications, such as ibuprofen or aspirin as your doctor directs may help.Advertisement

-- 2Stay active.Although the pain in the diseased or injured knee is probably going to be difficult to bear some days, the health community tends to agree that you need to stay as active as you can and stay fit during the time before you're considering a total knee replacement, orTKR.
-The overall health and fitness level that you keep can make a great difference in your recovery time.Advertisement
+- 2Although the pain in the diseased or injured knee is probably going to be difficult to bear some days, the health community tends to agree that you need to stay as active as you can and stay fit during the time before you're considering a total knee replacement, orTKR.
+The overall health and fitness level that you keep can make a great difference in your recovery time.Stay active.Advertisement

 - The first two weeks after surgery you should not: